capesoftware/bonsai-vplink/samples/lunarlander/README.md

  Copy the code from the Inkling file [lunarlander.ink](lunarlander.ink) in this directory into the brain's Inkling.
  You can now start training the brain.

+ >Warning: This is a complicated example.
+If you need it as a reference for a code sample, fine.
+However, if you actually want to **learn something**, see the next paragraph.

  ## I want to learn something
- In this case, now that you have a SIM, read the rest of this documentation to get an understanding of how things work with a VP Link simulation, then go to [Chapter 1](chapter_1), and follow the instructions to create a simple brain.
+ In this case, now that you have a SIM, read the rest of this documentation page to get an understanding of how things work with a VP Link simulation, then go to [Chapter 1](chapter_1), and follow the instructions to create a simple brain.
 Further chapters will discuss how to make incremental improvements to that brain until we end up with the final brain here in this directory.